- Status:

 The Department will compare information provided against school bank account data to verify and assess whether schools can fully fund or contribute towards projects.
 Emphasis will be given to projects that schools are unable to fund.

-Criterion 5 (15%):
+Criterion 5 (15%)

-- No more than 300 words demonstrating condition and routine maintenance works are being completed on time and your school is recording this on Department systems (including the Asset Information Management System – AIMS).
+- No more than 300 words demonstrating that condition and routine maintenance works are being completed on time and that your school is recording this on Department systems (including the Asset Information Management System – AIMS).
 The Department will also use data from Departmental systems to assess this.

 - For schools that received funding through the School Shade Sails Fund or Bushfire Preparedness (Vegetation) Program, all requested acquittal evidence must have been submitted.